Question: What Was Greek Religion?

 Proper Public Religious Behavior Counted

 To understand this, take a look at something similar in modern life: When we sing the national anthem of a country before a sporting event, we honor the national spirit.
 We, in the U.S., revere the flag as if it were a person and have prescribed rules for how to handle it.
 The Greeks might have honored their city-state's patron deity with a hymn instead of an anthem.
 Furthermore, the connection between religion and theater lasted beyond the ancient Greeks and into the Christian era.
-The names tell it all: miracle, mystery, and morality plays.
+The names of performances in the Middle Ages tell it all: miracle, mystery, and morality plays.
 Even today, around Christmas, many churches produce nativity plays ... not to mention our idol worship of movie stars.
 Just as the goddess Venus was the Morning/Evening Star, might not the fact that we call them stars suggest deification?

 Greeks Honored Many Gods